amjadfaiz/recipe_ratings/README.md

 We suspect the `description` column is **Not Missing At Random (NMAR)**.
 The presence or absence of a description likely depends on latent factors such as whether the recipe was user-submitted or automatically generated.
 These influences are not captured by other observed columns in our dataset.

-To support this, we performed a **permutation test** comparing `rating` across recipes with and without a description.
+To support this, we performed a **permutation test** comparing `n_ingredients` across recipes with and without a description.

 - **Test Statistic**: Difference in average rating
 - **Observed Difference**: -1.47
 - **p-value**: **0.003**

-Since the p-value is **less than 0.05**, we **reject the null hypothesis** and conclude that the missingness of `description` is dependent on `rating` (i.e., **not missing completely at random**).
+Since the p-value is **less than 0.05**, we **reject the null hypothesis** and conclude that the missingness of `description` is dependent on `n_ingredients` (i.e., **not missing completely at random**).
 This aligns with our suspicion that certain types of recipes are more prone to lacking descriptions.

 ---

 **Missingness Plot**

-We visualized the distribution of `n_ingredients` for recipes with and without ratings to highlight differences:
+We visualized the distribution of `n_ingredients` for recipes with and without descriptions to highlight differences:

 <iframe
   src="assets/missingness_ingredients.html"